Case Manager (Behavior Analysis)

 Total Rewards of a Allied Health Professional

-The Senior Social Worker:
+The BHIP Social Worker

-Work Schedule: Monday-Friday, 8 AM - 4:30 PM
+Work Schedule: Monday - Friday, 8 AM - 4:30 PM

-Recruitment Incentive (Sign-on Bonus): Yes
+Recruitment Incentive (Sign-on Bonus): Authorized

 Recruitment Incentives.
 Recruitment incentives may be authorized to full-time, part time[,] or intermittent individuals in their first appointment as a Federal employee or to a newly appointed former Federal employee with at least a 90-day break in service